longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ### If I want to secure my preference file from other activities in my app, then should I use getPreferences() or getSharedPreferences()?
 Use getPreferences(), but its not guaranteed to be protected as it will be stored with the name of Activity.

 * getPreferences(0) - will open or create a preference file without giving a name specifically.
-By default preference file name will be the current Activity name. if some one knows this, any once can access getPreference() file using that activity name.
+By default preference file name will be the current Activity name. if some one knows this, any one can access getPreference() file using that activity name.

 * getSharedPreferences("name",0) - will open or create a preference file with the given name.
 If you want to create a preference file with a specific name then use this function.
 If you want multiple preference files for you activity, then also you can use this function.